pieroproietti/pengui/README.md

 On my development machine, I normally use `xfce4-terminal`.

+## dbus-x11
+Since we are going to open a terminal as root, using sudo, we need to have the `dbus-x11` package installed.
+So, before using the program, install it:

+`sudo apt install dbus-x11`

 # pengui

 pengui makes it easy for you to learn eggs commands, once you learn them you will probably use it less, but a GUI for penguins-eggs was needed and now there is.